 Painting plays an important role in my life and ministry.
 It provides me with a therapeutic outlet in what can be demanding work at times.
 In ministry, I’m constantly shifting contexts – one moment celebrating new life, and another coping with death… and everything in-between!
 I mostly paint abstracts in black and white enamel in which I wrestle with the “freedoms and restrictions” created by these extremes.

-My painting gives expression to the hope of life after death.
+My paintings gives expression to the hope of life after death.